amadeuszsz/phoxi_collector/README.md

 ```
 ros2 service call /phoxi_collector/phoxi_collector/collect_data std_srvs/srv/Empty "{}"
 ```
-See output files in your directory (which was definied in .yaml file).
+See output files in your directory (which was defined in .yaml file).